-Around 5-10% of children experience Attention Deficit Hyperactivity Disorder and this persists into adulthood for around 2-3%.
-More women with ADHD are also identified in adulthood, with the male to female ratio in adulthood being 1:1 (compared with around 3:1 in childhood).
+Around 5-10% of children experience Attention Deficit Hyperactivity Disorder and this persists into adulthood for around 2-5%.
+More women with ADHD are also identified in adulthood, with the male to female ratio in adulthood being almost 1:1 (compared with around 3:1 in childhood).

 Adults with ADHD are often adventurous, creative and think outside of the box.
-Tamara will work with clients to understand their unique profile of strengths and areas they need support and help them establish a lifestyle that plays to their strengths and preferences.
+Tamara will work with clients to understand their unique profile of strengths and areas they need support, to help them establish a lifestyle that plays to their strengths and preferences.

-If you are interested in therapy for ADHD please contact Tamara.
+If you are interested in psychological therapy for ADHD please contact Tamara.